 - Imaging Workup of Hyperparathyroidism—C. D. Phillips

-The ARRS designates this enduring activity for a maximum of 6.00 AMA PRA Category 1 Credit(s)™ and 6.00 American Board of Radiology, MOC Part II, Self-Assessment CME (SA-CME) credits.
+The ARRS designates this enduring material for a maximum of 6.00 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.